PeachyPeachSM64/sm64ex-omm/README.md

   - `Show FPS`: If enabled, show the actual framerate in the bottom-left corner of the screen.
   - `Fullscreen`: Enable fullscreen mode.
   - `Vertical Sync`: Synchronize the render rate with the monitor's refresh rate.
 Enable it if you're experiencing tearing.
-  - `Preload Textures`: Preload and cache all textures when starting the game to avoid in-game freezes due to texture loading.
+  - `Texture Caching`: Preload and cache all textures when starting the game to avoid in-game freezes due to texture loading.
-    - `Never`: Don't preload textures.
+    - `Disabled`: Never preload textures.
-    - `From RAM`: Load PNGs into RAM before sending them to the GPU.
+    - `At Start-up`: Load all textures present in the `res` directory every time the game starts.
-    - `From Disk`: Create a back-up of the texture cache so the next time the game is launched, the data is directly uploaded to the GPU.
+    - `Permanent`: Load all textures once and cache them permanently.
   - `Texture Filtering`: Set to nearest neighbor for blocky effects, or linear for smooth but blurry effects.
   - `Draw Distance`: Control the rendering distance of objects.
 Reduce it if you're experiencing slowdowns.
   - `HUD`: Show or hide the HUD.